-Current treatments for TB use a “one-size-fits-all” approach for patients that is long, complicated to track and can have severe side-effects.
+Current treatments for TB use a “one-size-fits-all” approach for patients that is long, complicated to track and can have severe side effects.
 Patients must undergo combination therapy for at least six months and failure to comply can lead to the development of multi-drug resistant TB.
 Treating this type of TB can take up to two years of additional, expensive therapy and only 50 percent of patients survive.
 Shortening the standard treatment of TB is therefore a public health priority that can help reduce drug resistance and disease burden in developing countries.

-Therefore, 7 major funders from China, Europe and the USA have joined forces to support the PredictTB consortium:
+Therefore, 7 major funders from China, Europe and the USA joined forces to support the PredictTB consortium:

 Key objectives of PredictTB:

-- Enroll and follow-up 620 patients with drug sensitive pulmonary TB in a clinical trial to validate candidate biomarkers as well as identify and evaluate new, improved criteria that can identify patients who can be cured with shorter treatment
+- Enroll and follow up 620 patients with drug-sensitive pulmonary TB in a clinical trial to validate candidate biomarkers as well as identify and evaluate new, improved criteria that can identify patients who can be cured with shorter treatment

 - Store biological samples (including serum, whole blood RNA, sputum, saliva, and urine) from patients in Africa and Asia for future biomarker research